GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
  <summary>Display Key ID for client secrets</summary>

-Tenant admins can view the Key IDs for their client secrets on the TechPass portal.
+Tenant admins can view the Key IDs for their client secrets on the TechPass Portal.

 </details>